benjaminion/eth-parity-qnap/README.md

 ## Networking

 The Docker file contains some instructions about networking that I didn't really understand at first, but after trying out a few different approaches it seems to be good advice.
-Basically, set things up so that only the _ethnetintel_ container has access to the outside world, and make the _my\_parity\_latest_ container share _ethnetintel_'s network.
+Basically, set things up so that only the _my\_ethnetintel_ container has access to the outside world, and make the _my\_parity\_latest_ container share _my\_ethnetintel_'s network.

 In the _docker-compose.yml_ file for _my\_parity_latest_ we strip out any "port:" lines that we added and replace them with this,
 ```